Healthcare Public Health

 From April 2013, Clinical Commissioning Groups (CCGs) took over the responsibility from Primary Trust Care Trusts (PCTs) for planning and commissioning health services across the country.
 Led by GPs and clinicians, Clinical Commissioning Groups work with patients and healthcare professionals and in partnership with local communities and local authorities.

-NHS Cambridgeshire and Peterborough CCG is one of the largest CCGs in England with 102 practices as members, which covers all GP practices in Cambridgeshire and Peterborough, as well as three in North Hertfordshire and two in Northamptonshire.
-The CCG is responsible for planning and buying local NHS services, such as the care you receive at hospital and in the community, as well as ensuring these services deliver the best possible care and treatment for patients.
+NHS Cambridgeshire and Peterborough CCG is one of the largest CCGs in England with 88 practices as members, which covers all GP practices in Cambridgeshire and Peterborough, as well as two in North Hertfordshire and two in Northamptonshire.
+The CCG is responsible for planning and buying local NHS services, such as the care provided at hospitals and in the community, as well as ensuring these services deliver the best possible care and treatment for patients.
+During 2019 practices came together in 21 Primary Care Networks.

 CCG Map and population

-A map showing the official boundary of NHS Cambridgeshire and Peterborough CCG can be found below The map also shows the locations of all the practices that form the CCG, the Area Executive Partnerships to which they belong and the local authorities in which they are located.
+The map here shows the official boundary of NHS Cambridgeshire and Peterborough CCG.
+It also shows the locations of the practices within the CCG and the Primary Care Networks that each practice is a member of.
+Local authority boundaries are also shown.
 The north west of the CCG’s area crosses the boundary of East Northamptonshire, and to the south, North Hertfordshire.

-Please note: The CCG map above is based on the practices and AEPs as at January 2017.
+Please note: The map is based on the practices and Primary Care Networks as at October 2019.

 Healthcare Prevention Strategy